splunk/security_content/README.md

  ```
  contentctl new
  ```

-3. Make sure you update the detection.yml with the required fields and values.
+  **NOTE** - Make sure you update the detection.yml with the required fields and values.

 4. Validate your content
 ```
 contentctl validate
 ```

 5. Build an ESCU app
 ```
 contentctl build --enrichments